 Multiple bank accounts

 One of the interesting aspects of these new regulations is the caps placed on individual bank accounts.
-As of 2013, there has been no administrative or judicial actions that limit the number of bank accounts where these caps would apply.
+As of 2013, there have been no administrative or judicial actions that limit the number of bank accounts where these caps would apply.
 For example, if you are a debtor and a creditor has a judgment against you, each bank account you own is individually protected based on amounts set out by the New York Statutes.

 Calculation used for caps